jcdietrich/MACS/README.md

 - Wall tablets
 - Old iPads
 - Kiosk dashboards
-- Ambient displays
 <br><br>

+## Installation
+- Install the Macs Card via Hacs.
+- Create a new Dashboard with a Panel (Single Card) Layout.
+- Add the Macs Card to the dashboard.
+- Configure as required.
+<br><br>

 ## Manual & Automation Control
-MACS exposes a custom service: macs.set_mood

-This allows any Home Assistant automation to directly control MACS's mood.

-You can trigger mood changes based on:
-- Motion detection
-- Presence
-- Weather changes
-- Time of day
+MACS works like any other device and exposes entities and services so automations can drive its mood and effects directly.

+Use macs.set_mood to change expressions.
+Use number entities or the matching services to control brightness, temperature, windspeed, precipitation, and battery charge.
+Use switches for animations_enabled, charging, and the weather_conditions_* toggles.
+You can also push dialogue bubbles with send_user_message and send_assistant_message.

+Typical uses:
-- Security events
+- Trigger moods from motion, presence, or security events
-- Any HA state, event, or condition
+- Reflect weather shifts in real time
+- Create time-based routines (sleeping at night, happy in the morning)

 This makes MACS fully scriptable and system-driven, not just reactive to Assist.
 <br><br>

-## Installation
-- Install the Macs Card.
-- Obtain the Assistant Pipeline ID.
-- Add the ID to the Macs Card.
-- (HACS instructions coming once published.)

-### Add to a Dashboard
-Add the MACS card and configure:
-- Assist pipeline ID

-The card automatically sends:
-- Assist state
-- System context
-- Event triggers
-to the display.
-<br><br>

 ## Roadmap
-Macs is very much in Beta stage and as of December 29th, 2025, is under heavy development.
+Macs is currently under active development.

 Feedback is welcome and valuable:
 - Bugs -> open an issue
 - Videos/screenshots -> massively helpful
 - Platform quirks -> especially tablets

-This project is evolving by use, not speculation.
 <br><br>